 I developed this teaching portfolio to document my teaching experience at North Carolina State University as a co-instructor for Principles of Plant Pathology (PP315) and the instructor for the Ag Discovery program.
 I wanted to demonstrate how my teaching has improved through involvement in the Certificate of Accomplishment in Teaching (CoAT) and Preparing the Professoriate (PTP) programs.
 In addition, I hoped the portfolio would encourage me to document teaching strategies and their success in the classroom to continue my development.
-To demonstrate my teaching style and growth as a teacher over the past few years, I have included my teaching philosophy, artifacts of teaching, personal reflections, evaluations from students, a peer, and my mentor, and videos of my teaching.
+To demonstrate my teaching style and growth as a teacher over the past few years, I have included my teaching philosophy, artifacts of teaching, personal reflections, evaluations from students, a peer, and my mentor.

 In this portfolio, I decided to document my involvement in both PP 315 and Ag Discovery because it demonstrates my ability to teach a diverse group of students at varying ages and levels of understanding.
 I created this portfolio to help answer the question, “Am I an effective teacher?” and to reflect on my teaching experiences.
 In the future I would like to include more examples of how I incorporate technology into the classroom and keep students motivated.
 My ultimate goal is to use materials in this portfolio to learn and grow as a teacher.